marcelopetroni/CursoJavaCompletoDevSuperior/README.md

 # CursoJavaCompletoDevSuperior
-Exercícios feitos no curso "Java completo" do professor Nelio Alves.
+Exercícios envolvendo a linguagem Java feitos no curso "Java completo" do professor Nelio Alves.

 Exercises accomplished in the course "Java Completo" by the professor Nelio Alves.